Mathara dynasty

 The Mathara (IAST: Māṭhara) dynasty ruled in the Kalinga region of eastern India during 4th and 5th centuries CE.
-Their territory included parts of the area between the present-day Ganjam district of Odisha in north and the Srikakulam district in Andhra Pradesh in the south.
+They were one of the few royal families who were ruling Kalinga (others being Vasishtha and Pitrbhakta).
+Their territory was mainly confined between the southern part of Odisha and the river Godavari River.
 They appear to have been overthrown by the Pitrbhakta dynasty.

 Genealogy

 The following members of the Mathara family are known (IAST names in brackets):